nufeb/NUFEB-2/docs/source/fix_growth_energy.rst

 It is called at each biological step (see :doc:`run_style nufeb <run_style_nufeb>`) to update atom and grid attributes.

-In contract to the fix nufeb/monod/* command set, where the growth model of each microbial functional group is directly embedded into the source code, the fix employs a generalizable framework allows users to create model with customizable (thermodynamic) parameters without modifying the underlying code.
+In contract to the other fix nufeb/growth/\*, where the growth model of each microbial functional group is directly embedded into the source code, the fix employs a generalisable framework allows users to create model with customisable parameters without modifying the underlying code.

 The fix requires a separate data *file* containing information about kinetic and thermodynamic parameters.
 The file must be in ASCII text format,